 A recent survey discovered that 21% of Americans have nothing.
 Yes, I repeat NOTHING saved for retirement- and only 1/3 of Americans have $5000 stashed away for their retirement.

 To put this into perspective only 31% of US adults could last a couple of months on the money they currently have saved if they were to retire tomorrow.

 Read on to learn exactly what a 401(k) is and how you can guarantee you will be ready for retirement.

 What Is A 401k?

 In simple terms, a 401(k) is a retirement plan.
 If your employer offers a 401(k) plan it may be one of the easiest ways for you to save for retirement.
-Contributions to a 401(k) are automatically deducted from your paycheck each pay period.
+Contributions to a 401(k) are automatically deducted from your paycheck each and every pay period.

 The funds you invest into a 401(k) can be invested in stocks, bonds, mutual funds or a mix of all of the above.
 The great thing is you aren’t taxed on any dividends or capital gains until you begin withdrawing the money which ideally wouldn’t happen until retirement.

 1. Employer Match Programs